EcastroGit/nodejs-express/README.md

 ![CRUD App](./express/public/og-image.png)

-The app contains frontend and backend development skills, including:
+This is a Full Stack app developed with HTML, CSS, JavaScript, Node.js & Express.js, including some of the next features:

-* Advanced logic in the client to handle get, post, put and delete requests to the backend.
+* Advanced JS logic in the client to handle get, post, put and delete requests to the backend.
-* UI structure and design with HTML and CSS.
+* UI structuring and designing with HTML and CSS.
 * Dinamic content creation with JavaScript.
-* Backend and API Restful development with Node.js and Express.js
+* Backend and API Restful development with Node.js and Express.js.
+* Data validation methods in the frontend and backend (express-validator).